harlanhaskins/LinkPreviewSwift/README.md

 // Load the preview
 let preview = try await provider.load(from: url)

-// If you want to customize the request before sending it, you can do that. var request = URLRequext(url: url) request.setValue("Bearer ...", forHTTPHeaderField: "Authorization") let preview = try await provider.load(with: request)
+// You can also provide custom headers to attach to the request

+let preview = try await provider.load(from: url, headers: [
+    "Authorization": "Bearer ..."
+])

 // You can also load directly from HTML let html = "<html><head><title>Title</title></head></html>"